twitter-together/action/README.md

 ## Setup

 1. [Create a twitter app](docs/01-create-twitter-app.md) with your shared twitter account and store the credentials as `TWITTER_API_KEY`, `TWITTER_API_SECRET_KEY`, `TWITTER_ACCESS_TOKEN` and `TWITTER_ACCESS_TOKEN_SECRET` in your repository’s secrets settings.
 2. [Create a `.github/workflows/twitter-together.yml` file](docs/02-create-twitter-together-workflow.md) with the content below.
-Make sure to replace `'master'` if you changed your repository's default branch.
+Make sure to replace `'main'` if you changed your repository's default branch.

    ```yml
    on: [push, pull_request]